prodesk98/advanced-deep-research/README.md

 ## 🚀 Features

-- 🔍 Sub-question generation using a local LLM (Qwen 2.5)
+- 🔍 Sub-question generation using a local LLM (Qwen 2.5) or Ollama API
 - 🌐 Web search via Brave Search, Google, or SerpAPI
 - 📄 Advanced content extraction from HTML and PDFs (with `pymupdf4llm`)
 - ✍️ Chunked summarization using `facebook/bart-large-cnn` (fine-tuned)